 The Russian diplomat said that according to the results of business missions, export contracts (agreements) worth US$4.6 million were signed.
 In 2017, companies from about 70 Russian cities interacted with Uzbek businesses.
 “The practical results of intensifying inter-regional exchanges can be seen through the prism of statistical data of bilateral trade.
-Today, Russia is the leading trade partner of Uzbekistan.” said Tyurdenev.
+Today, Russia is the leading trade partner of Uzbekistan,” said Tyurdenev.
 “Trade turnover between Uzbekistan and Russia made up US$2.4 billion in the first nine months of 2017.”

-He added that in many respects, this was achieved through diversification of mutual trade and increase in the supply of Uzbek textile and fruit and vegetable products to Russia, for which in accordance with the agreements of the presidents of two states created a “green corridor” to simplify procedure for customs clearance.
+He added that in many respects, this was achieved through the diversification of mutual trade and increase in the supply of Uzbek textile and fruit and vegetable products to Russia, for which in accordance with the agreements of the presidents of the two states created a “green corridor” to simplify procedure for customs clearance.
 According to him, the task is to increase the trade turnover up to US$5 billion by the end of the year.
-To this end, Russian and Uzbek partners need to make full use of the existing potential and continue to increase cooperation in the trade and economic sphere.
+To this end, Russian and Uzbek partners need to make full use of the existing potential, and continue to increase cooperation in the trade and economic sphere.
 Total bilateral trade turnover, according to the State Statistics Committee of Uzbekistan, made up US$4.2 billion last year.

 Russia Briefing is written and produced by Dezan Shira & Associates.
 The firm provides Russian and international businesses and governments with strategic, legal, tax and operational advisory services to SMEs and MNCs investing throughout Russia and Asia.
 We maintain 28 offices across China, India and the ASEAN nations as well as St. Petersburg and Moscow.
 Please contact the firm at firstname.lastname@example.org visit our Russia Desk or visit our practice at www.dezshira.com